St. Mary's Orthodox Cathedral, Arthat: Relations with the Anglican Mission

-In 1800 Francis Buchanan visited this church and met Pulikkottil Ittoop Ramban, (Pulikkottil Joseph Mar Dionysious I also known as Dionysius II).
+In 1800, Francis Buchanan visited this church and met Pulikkottil Ittoop Ramban (later Pulikkottil Joseph Mar Dionysious I, also known as Dionysius II).

-In 1806 the Arthat Padiyola (resolution) declared to break all the chains of Rome, Babil & Antioch.
+In 1806, the Arthat Padiyola (resolution) declared a break from the chains of Rome, Babylon, and Antioch.

-In 1808 Claudius Buchanan & Colin Macaulay made a visit and awarded a large gold medal to this principal church in the name of all Syrian churches in Malabar.

-Colonel Macaulay has accompanied me thus far We first proceeded from Cochin to the famous Shanscrit college at Trichur and thence to a district of the Syrian Christians which I had not before visited.
+In 1808, Claudius Buchanan and Colin Macaulay visited and awarded a large gold medal to this principal church in the name of all Syrian churches in Malabar.
+According to an account of the visit, Colonel Macaulay accompanied Buchanan from Cochin to the famous Shanscrit college at Trichur and thence to a district of the Syrian Christians which Buchanan had not before visited.
 It was named by Hyder, Nazarani Ghur or the city of the Nazarenes.
-It is a beautiful place fertile and populous.
-The town is four square having four gates built on the side of a hill with steps cut in the rock from street to street surrounded by lofty groves of palm and other trees.
-A verdant meadow winds about the foot of the hill and the whole country is a scene of hill and dale.
-The priests and peo pie knew me and received us with great affection.
-Colonel Macaulay accompanied me to the principal church.
-Having signified my intention of presenting a large gold medal to this church in the name of all the Syrian churches in Malayalam, a vast concourse of people assembled.
-There is no person in the town but Nazarenes.
-The medal which I presented to them was that which Mrs. J gave me before I left Calcutta.
-It is about three times as large as a college gold medal and exhibits the baptism of Jesus in Jordan elegantly executed and on the reverse a child brought to be baptized.
-I placed it on the altar in the presence of the people with due solemnity and beside it a gift to the poor.
-This town is in the territories of the Rajah of Cochin whom I visited a fortnight ago.
-Tippoo invaded this Syrian colony in 1789.
-The people pointed out to me the grove of trees on which the Christians were hanged.
-They are now so respectable for number and opulence that the Rajah of Cochin is obliged to treat them with indulgence and the more so as they are within four miles of the English territories in Malabar, Nazarani Bazar as it is sometimes called is due east from Paniani and is near Palghutcheri.
-This second visit to the Syrian churches has been useful.
+It was a beautiful place, fertile and populous.
+The town was four square, having four gates built on the side of a hill with steps cut in the rock from street to street, surrounded by lofty groves of palm and other trees.
+A verdant meadow wound about the foot of the hill and the whole country was a scene of hill and dale.
+The priests and people knew Buchanan and received them with great affection.
+Colonel Macaulay accompanied Buchanan to the principal church.
+Having signified his intention of presenting a large gold medal to this church in the name of all the Syrian churches in Malayalam, a vast concourse of people assembled.
+The medal, which was about three times as large as a college gold medal, exhibited the baptism of Jesus in Jordan elegantly executed and on the reverse a child brought to be baptized.
+Buchanan placed it on the altar in the presence of the people with due solemnity and beside it a gift to the poor.

-— (Pearson Hugh, M.A., Memoirs of the life and writings of the Rev.Claudius Buchanan, D.D.
-Benjamin & Thomas Kite 1817 Philadelphia p.
-379.)

-This church has the largest cemetery(1 hectare) of all churches in Kerala.
-The present cemetery wall was built with the initiative of Geevarghese Mar Gregorios of Malankara.
+This church has the largest cemetery (1 hectare) of all churches in Kerala.
+The present cemetery wall was built on the initiative of Geevarghese Mar Gregorios of Malankara.